kube-flux/kube-flux/README.md

 #### A smarter Datacenter!

 # Overview
-Our project modifies a kubernetes deployment to modify workloads to take into consideration energy budget.
-The goal is to build energy aware datacenters and ultimately reduce energy consumption to help build a greener planet.
+Our project modifies a kubernetes deployment to modify workloads to take into consideration the energy budget.
+The goal is to build Energy Aware Datacenter and ultimately reduce energy consumption to help build a greener planet.

-We use Kubernetes, a technology that is lighter weight than a virtual machine while also providing greater bin packing even as it shrinks an application to ensure successful deployments.
-We also use Golang, Terraform, and React in building a Kubernetes energy-aware datacenter in GCP.
+We use **Kubernetes**, a technology that is lighter weight than a virtual machine while also providing greater bin packing even as it shrinks an application to ensure successful deployments.
+We also use **Golang**, **Terraform**, and **React** in building a Kubernetes energy-aware datacenter in **GCP**.

 # Table of Contents
 - [Features](#features)